betaglot/plantabeta/docs/dev/PythonPlanter.md

 - In the future shrubs will be planted among crop trees to prevent soil erosion.
 - In northern Alberta they plant Rhododendron Shrubs (locally known as Labrador Tea)

+## Information Theory

+Only send what you can't predict